High-explosive anti-tank: Stabilization and accuracy

-HEAT warheads are less effective if spinning, and grow ever less effective with faster spin.
+Spinning imparts centrifugal force onto a warhead's jet, dispersing it and reducing effectiveness.
 This became a challenge for weapon designers: for a long time, spinning a shell was the most standard method to obtain good accuracy, as with any rifled gun.
-The centrifugal force of a spinning shell disperses the charged jet.
 Most hollow charge projectiles are fin-stabilized and not spin-stabilized.

 In recent years, it has become possible to use shaped charges in spin-stabilized projectiles by imparting an opposite spin on the jet so that the two spins cancel out and result in a non-spinning jet.
 This is done either using fluted copper liners, which have raised ridges, or by forming the liner in such a way that it has a crystalline structure which imparts spin to the jet.

 Besides spin-stabilization, another problem with any barreled weapon (that is, a gun) is that a large-diameter shell has worse accuracy than a small-diameter shell of the same weight.
 The lessening of accuracy increases dramatically with range.
 Paradoxically, this leads to situations when a kinetic armor-piercing projectile is more usable at long ranges than a HEAT projectile, despite the latter having a higher armor penetration.
 To illustrate this: a stationary Soviet T-62 tank, firing a (smoothbore) cannon at a range of 1000 meters against a target moving 19 km/h was rated to have a first-round hit probability of 70% when firing a kinetic projectile.
 Under the same conditions, it could expect 25% when firing a HEAT round.
 This affects combat on the open battlefield with long lines of sight; the same T-62 could expect a 70% first-round hit probability using HEAT rounds on target at 500 meters.

-A further problem is that, if the warhead is contained inside the barrel, its diameter becomes overly restricted by the caliber of that barrel.
+Additionally, a warhead's diameter is restricted by a gun's caliber if it is contained within the barrel.
 In non-gun applications, when HEAT warheads are delivered with missiles, rockets, bombs, grenades, or spigot mortars, the warhead size is no longer a limiting factor.
 In these cases, HEAT warheads often seem oversized in relation to the round's body.
 Classic examples of this include the German Panzerfaust and Soviet RPG-7.